joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/working-with-objects/lesson-notes/README.md

 ## Objects Keys and Properties

 An object is a collection of keys and values.
-It is represented with `{}`
+It is represented with `{}`.
+In some other coding languages objects can be referred to as `dictionaries`.

 The values can be strings, numbers, booleans, arrays, functions or other objects.